HumaneName/Love2DNamRepo/ReadMe.txt

 -- This is meant for studying Lua for the engine Löve2D.
-I am not a expirienced developer.
+I am not an expirienced developer.